TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SetupTypo3.rst

 You will now need to use your git clone to setup a working installation of TYPO3.
 There are many different ways how you can do this.
-We will provide a fex examples in the Appendix:
+We will provide a few examples in the Appendix:

 * :ref:`ddev`
 * :ref:`setting-up-typo3-manually`